noir-lang/docs/docs/language_concepts/constrain.md

+---
+title: Constrain Statement in Noir Programming Language
+description:
+  Learn about the constrain keyword in Noir, which can be used to explicitly constrain the predicate or comparison expression that follows to be true, and what happens if the expression is false at runtime.
+keywords:
+  [Noir programming language, constrain statement, predicate expression, comparison expression]
+---

 # Constrain Statement

 Noir includes a special keyword `constrain` which will explicitly constrain the predicate/comparison expression that follows to be true.
 If this expression is false at runtime, the program will fail to be proven.

 ### Constrain statement example